ioccc-src/winner/bugs.md

 too (though he'll be very sad if he doesn't have a chance to at first fix it :-( so you might want to hold off for now :-) .. or not :-) ).
-He hopes to have most of the remaining entries resolved in the near future but nevertheless if you're okay making people very sad you may have a go at the entries :-) He'll remove this part later on.
+He hopes to have most of the remaining entries resolved in the near future but nevertheless if you're okay making people very sad you may have a go at the entries :-) [Yusuke Endoh](/winners.html#Yusuke_Endoh) has also fixed a number of entries though at this point he does not know it. :-) Cody will remove this part later on.

 ## General notes about the statuses and making fixes